BJMdotNET/pr1nc3/authors/paul-walsh/index.md

 ----

- - [**"Handwritten letter from Paul McCartney to Prince sells for nearly $15K at auction -- The 2-page letter was requesting a donation to a performing arts school he was establishing."**](http://www.startribune.com/handwritten-letter-from-paul-mccartney-to-prince-sells-for-nearly-15k-at-auction/387473981/) by Paul Walsh in [Minneapolis Star Tribune](http://www.startribune.com/) on 19 July 2016 ([mirror](https://web.archive.org/web/*/http://www.startribune.com/handwritten-letter-from-paul-mccartney-to-prince-sells-for-nearly-15k-at-auction/387473981/))
+ - [**"Handwritten letter from Paul McCartney to Prince sells for nearly $15K at auction -- The 2-page letter was requesting a donation to a performing arts school he was establishing."**](http://www.startribune.com/handwritten-letter-from-paul-mccartney-to-prince-sells-for-nearly-15k-at-auction/387473981/) by Paul Walsh in [Minneapolis Star Tribune](http://www.startribune.com/) on 19 July 2016 about [auction](../../topics/auction/index.md) ([mirror](https://web.archive.org/web/*/http://www.startribune.com/handwritten-letter-from-paul-mccartney-to-prince-sells-for-nearly-15k-at-auction/387473981/))

 ----